 Re: Mega Man Miscellanies

-I thought it was a fun RPG adventure, but I don't mind anime and non-standard control schemes.
-I suppose you can say the game demands some amount of tolerance towards these from its player.
+I thought it was a fun RPG adventure, but I don't mind anime and non-standard control schemes. :roll: I suppose you can say the game demands some amount of tolerance towards these from its player.

 blog - scores - collection